pnkfelix/cyot/src/tutorial/path_to_gecko/part_03.md

-# Sequence Types and Iteration
+# Part 3: Sequence Types and Iteration

 ## Vectors and Arrays { data-transition="fade-out" }